Listen (48:18) The Miracle of…

 Emile took his lute from the goat cart and sang.
 Charlotte rocked to the melodies.
 Jean-Luc repaired the hurdy-gurdy without tools and Emile saw immediate economic potential in the strong, sure hands of the boy.
 Emile needed money for costumes to establish himself as a court musician again.

-The fire had died down to glowing ash when John-Luc stretched out near his mother.
+The fire had died down to glowing ash when Jean-Luc stretched out near his mother.
 Sleep did not come and he stared at the sky believing his father was waiting for them among the glittering stars.

 The predawn chill brought shivers to Charlotte and Jean-Luc carried her until after dawn to warm her.
 When the sun was well above the trees, Emile handed the goat lead to Jean-Luc and without stopping, he took a brass gong from his sac in the cart and picked up a dry stick.
 He showed Charlotte how to hit the gong.
 Then he picked up his lute and sang as he walked.
 Charlotte banged away with little sense of the rhythm.